Photography Equipment ROI Calculator

 How do I calculate ROI on camera equipment?

 ROI = (Revenue Generated - Equipment Cost) / Equipment Cost.
 For example, a $500 lens that helps you earn $1,500 in new business has a 200% ROI.
-Our calculator factors in depreciation, helping you see the true picture.
+This calculator also factors depreciation so you can see the true picture.

 Should I buy new or used camera gear?

 Used gear often offers 30-50% savings with minimal quality difference.
-Camera bodies depreciate fast (15-25%/year), so buying used makes sense.
-Lenses hold value better - buying new is more justifiable.
-Reputable sellers like MPB, KEH, and B&H used offer warranties.
+Camera bodies depreciate quickly, so buying used often makes sense.
+Lenses hold value better, so buying new can be more justifiable when warranty matters.

 What photography equipment should I buy first?

-Prioritize gear that enables new revenue: A 50mm f/1.8 ($150-300) opens portrait work.
-A basic flash ($100-200) enables event photography.
+Prioritize gear that enables new revenue: a 50mm f/1.8 opens portrait work, and a basic flash enables event photography.
 Focus on income-enabling gear, not marginal upgrades to existing equipment.

 How fast does camera equipment depreciate?

-Camera bodies depreciate 15-25% annually.
-Entry-level bodies depreciate faster than professional bodies.
+Camera bodies depreciate roughly 15-25% annually.
 Lenses depreciate 5-15% annually and often hold value well.
-Lighting equipment depreciates 10-20% annually.
+Lighting equipment commonly depreciates 10-20% annually.

 ROI calculations are estimates.
 Actual payback depends on your market, marketing efforts, and how often you use the equipment.
 Depreciation varies by brand and model.
 This is not financial advice.